Why you should visit Lapland in October

 Seeing a reindeer in Lapland is not difficult.
 Reindeers are central to Sami culture and a lot of them still live as reindeer herders.
 In summer and winter you can visit one of the reindeer farms set up for tourism.

 In October, most of them are closed, but you will have a good chance to see them in the wild.
-Now I have to say immediately that there are actually no ‘wild’ reindeers.
-The reindeers that you see belong to a reindeer herd that are owned by the Sami.
+Now I have to say immediately that there are very few ‘wild’ reindeers.
+Most reindeers that you see belong to a reindeer herd that are owned by the Sami.

 In summer the reindeers are allowed to graze freely in the mountains, forests and taiga, far away from civilization.
 The Sami then collect the reindeers in September to select those that will be killed for meat.
 Their main source of income.